DontEatOreo/DougaBot/README.md

 - If you set the environment variable `IOS_COMPATIBILITY` to true, DougaBot will automatically convert WebM videos to MP4 in the background to ensure compatibility with iOS devices.
 - To register global commands, ensure that the environment variable `REGISTER_GLOBAL_COMMANDS` is set to true.
 For first-time bot users, you should set it to true and then set it to false after the commands are registered.
 - Each video is downloaded to the system's default temporary directory.
+- DougaBot will store logs at `LOG_PATH` environment variable.
+If it is not set, it will default to `./logs`.
+It rolls everyday and the retention period is 7 files.

 ## Running the bot
 - Install [FFmpeg](https://ffmpeg.org/) and [YT-DLP](https://github.com/yt-dlp/yt-dlp)